 So sorry that I haven’t been keeping up with you lately.
 I’ve been a bit distracted.
 In truth, I was spending time with an old love.
 Some of you may know what it is like to reconnect with your first love.

 But it would not let me go.
-It followed me from room to room and I simply could not shake it.
+It followed me from room to room, and I simply could not shake it.
 At last, I gave in to hear what it had to say for itself.
 I listened, I reflected, and yes, finally decided that I needed to give it another shot.
 It would not be easy.
-The reconciliation would take time; I have a few other pressing things that I must handle, but it would slowly come back together with all the right words, expression, love, and excitement that it had originally.
+The reconciliation would take time; I had a few other pressing things to handle, but it would slowly come back together with all the right words, expression, love, and excitement that it had originally.

 Stepping away from my first love, my soul’s purpose, was one of the hardest things I’ve ever done.
 Like many aspiring writers, I had to make choices.
 Specifically, I had to make the choice between eating and not, paying bills and not, and taking care of my children, and there was no “not” option for that!

 In time, I let the wound close and accepted that I would not publish, nor would I write beyond the confines of business context.
 No creativity, no fictional characters, only cold, hard, well written, concise facts and instruction.

 But fate would intercede and nudge me to open the pages of my novel again.
 I found the copious notes and drafts one day when I was cleaning my office during the pandemic.
 For months, I stared at it.
 I read it a couple of times and perused the scribbles and outlines that I wrote in airports, on planes, and even on bar napkins.